OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

     ...
 ```

 You should start openvidu-server with property `openvidu.recording.custom-layout=/opt/openvidu/my_custom_layouts` and you can use any of the 3 `index.html` files for recording any of your sessions.
-To use the outer layout, just configure `recordingLayout` to `CUSTOM`.
-To use any of the inner layouts, also configure `customLayout` to `layout1` or `layout2`.
+To use the outer layout, just configure `defaultRecordingLayout` to `CUSTOM`.
+To use any of the inner layouts, also configure `defaultCustomLayout` to `layout1` or `layout2`.

 ---